taiki3/asset-integration/replit.md

-# G-Method Platform
+# ASIP (AGC Strategic Innovation Playbook)

 ## Overview
-A web application for automating the "G-Method" business hypothesis generation process.
+A web application for automating the "ASIP" business hypothesis generation process.
 Users can create projects, register input resources (target specifications and technical assets), and run a multi-step AI pipeline to generate and evaluate business hypotheses.

 ## Project Architecture